-4.19 To obtain economies in fabrication and erection, leg angle sizes are gradually decreased in size from bottom to top.
+4.18 To obtain savings in fabrication and erection, leg angle sizes are gradually decreased from bottom to top.
 Changes in leg sizes affect both width and thickness.
-The latter produces a problem at splices which is solved by the use of filler plates (Fig. 9).
+The latter produces a problem at splices which is solved by the use of filler plates (Fig. 10).
 Note that the filler plate is fastened to the thinner angle by one bolt which does not pass through the splice plate and angle.

-4.20 Not all splices are butt splices, however.
-All towers over 180 feet high contain one set of lap splices which occur approximately 180 feet down from the top of the tower.
-At this point the leg size changes from 6- by 6- by 5/8-in. to 8- by 8- by 1/2-in.
+4.19 Not all splices are butt splices.
+All towers over 100 feet high contain one set of lap splices which occur approximately 100 feet down from the top of the tower.
+At this point the leg size changes from 6 by 6 by 5/8 inches to 8 by 8 by 1/2 inches.
 The lap splice puts the smaller angle inside the larger, and the outside of the smaller angle is chamfered for the same reason as the splice angles used at butt splices.